alexbradd/dotfiles/README.md

 # BreadyX's dotfiles
-## This repository is severly out of date.
-When I'll feel like it I will update it
 ## Descritpion
 This is where I store most of my configuration files.
 These files have been written to suit *my* needs and to work in *my* setup, so be careful if you want to eventually